EVEInsight/Insight/README.md

 * Proximity watches ideal for finding potential fleets to fight, tracking hostile fleet movement within your region, or alerting you of nearby hostiles within a few jumps of your base systems.
 * Preconfigured feeds offering custom spins such as: Alliance Tournament system feed, npc officer hunter, AT ship radar, and more!
 * Rich embeds to present mails with color indicating sidebars, hyperlinks, and images.
+* Multiple embed appearance styles varying in size and verbosity.
 * Optional mention system to be alerted of activity in radar feeds.
 * SSO token authentication for allied contact blacklisting in radar feeds.
 * Automatic synchronization of SSO tokens and radar blacklists.